The Return to Buckingham Palace

 The Battery 41 Gun Salute

-The Royal Standard flies proudly from the roof of the Palace indicating that The Queen is in residence.
+The Royal Standard flies proudly from the roof of the Palace indicating that The King is in residence.

 The Royal Standard